 - your blood pressure

-Even if the physical symptoms of a stroke are obvious, brain imaging should also be carried out to determine:
+Even if the physical symptoms of a stroke are obvious, brain imaging should be carried out within the first 24 hours to determine:

 - whether the stroke has been caused by a blocked artery or burst blood vessel